Also known as: front lunge, walking lunge, bodyweight lunge, split squat

 Frequently Asked Questions

-What are the main benefits of the Forward Lunge?
+What are the benefits of forward lunges?

-How can I progress or regress the Forward Lunge?
+How can I progress or regress the forward lunge?